Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Conclusion

 \section{Conclusion}

-To investigate a probabilistic method for learning generalizable disentangled representations, we proposed group-contrastive VAE, which exploits grouping structure in a dataset to extract the content as the common factor and the transformation as the remaining factor.
-Our approach achieved, for three datasets, effective disentangling of content and transformation and generalizes for test images with new contents.
-While qualitative comparison indicated little difference from MLVAE, quantitative comparison using few-shot classification showed superiority for some datasets.
-Our detailed analysis of the content representation revealed transformation-dependent coding arising from the evidence accumulation technique in MLVAE, which may potentially conflict with the goal of disentangling.
+We have proposed group-based VAE as a novel method for learning disentangled representations from grouped data.
+Despite the simplicity, our method achieved effective disentangling of content and transformation that generalized for test images with new contents.
+We quantitatively evaluated generalization performance using few-shot classification and showed superiority of our approach to MLVAE for most datasets.
+Our detailed analysis revealed that the performance difference was due to the evidence accumulation technique used in MLVAE causing transformation dependency of content representation.

+Future investigation may pursue improvement of disentangling by incorporating some additional constraints such as adversarial learning.
+Also, disentangling for more realistic and irregular dataset would be important.
+Lastly, as the present model was initially inspired by findings in visual neuroscience and started as a continuation of our previous theoretical study on the primate visual system \cite{Hosoya:2016ct,Hosoya:2017bl}, we are keen to investigate how our model here could serve to explain the underlying learning principle in the higher vision.